 Netflix’s Measures of Inventory Performance

 Inventory performance must be regularly or continually evaluated to support management decisions.
 Different measures apply to different areas or types of business.
-At Netflix, the measures of inventory performance are as follows:
+At Netflix, the applicable measures of inventory performance are as follows:

 - Inventory cost